adamd1008/mpi-gdb/README.md

     MPI_GDB_INIT();

+Compile your code with debugging symbols:

+    mpicc -g ...

 Run your program in the usual way:

     mpirun -n 2 ./a.out

 In this case, you will see two xterms appear, each running `gdb` attached to each MPI process running in the world communicator.
-Each `gdb` will automatically attempt to unwind the stack back to your code, at which point they can then be used as normal.
+Each `gdb` will automatically unwind the stack back to your code, at which point they can then be used as normal.

+Test file `test.c` is provided as a minimal, complete and verifiable example.

 ## How it works